-Tasneem Bhatia, MD, author of
+Tasneem Bhatia, MD, author of What Doctors Eat

 The Problem: A single chicken wing has 81 calories and 5 grams of fat.
 Given that most people don't eat just one, a lone feast of chicken wings could easily lead to 1,000 extra calories and 50 grams of fat—nearly two or three days worth of artery-clogging fat!
 "Since 500 extra calories per day leads to two pounds per week, chicken wings are a recipe for weight gain," Dr. Bhatia says.